 Optical Power Meters

-An optical power meter (or laser power meter) is an instrument for the measurement of the optical power (the delivered energy per unit time) in a light beam, for example a laser beam.
+An optical power meter (or laser powermeter) is an instrument for the measurement of the optical power (the delivered energy per unit time) in a light beam, for example a laser beam.
 Typically, it allows for power measurements only with a relatively low bandwidth, and will e.g. display only the average power when receiving a pulse train with a high pulse repetition rate, e.g. from a Q-switched or mode-locked laser.
+For measuring pulse energies, there are other instruments, called optical energy meters.

 Most power meters are suitable only for light beams with a quite limited beam radius, not e.g. for diffuse light, but there are e.g. special sensor heads with an integrating sphere, which can accept and precisely measure even highly divergent input beams, for example from light emitting diodes.